adipixel/k-nearest-events-finder/README.md

 - Finding 1 nearest neighbour in a balanced k-d tree with randomly distributed points takes O(log n) time on average.
 - If in case of adding new events, in the worst case, the tree can be re-balanced to get best search results.

+#### How might the program change if needed to support multiple events at the same location?
+Currently, the program is holding zero or one event object at each co-ordinate.
+It can be changes to a list of event objects using a HashMap data structure for for better results.

+#### How might program change working with a much larger world size?
+Since, multidimentional tree structure is used, the program would work decently for a large world size.
+But, for best performance, alogirthm like *Quad tree algorithm* can be used.
+This can support millions of events scattered over large world size.

 ### Execution Instructions
 1. Clone this directory using `git clone https://github.com/adipixel/nearest-events-finder.git`